 Chad Thai Urban Asian Kitchen restaurant is another design/build project for Chandlee and Sons Construction Company.
 Partners, Jim Chandlee and Seth Chandlee, signed a contract with the new tenants in early January 2015 for the architectural design and construction for their new restaurant.

 The owners wanted lots of color in the design and a display that would represent the spices found in an Asian street market.
-Construction began on February 20 of a feature wall using a random pattern of pallet materials color washed in several vibrant colors.
-Despite the ice storms moving through Atlanta February 25, Seth and his crew were nearing completion preparing to turn the project over to the owners in ten days.
+Seth created a wall feature made of pallet materials in a random pattern washed in a variety of vibrant colors.
+And despite the ice storms moving through Atlanta February 25, Seth and his crew were nearing completion preparing to turn the project over to the owners in another ten days.

 Chandlee and Sons turned the project over to owner, Chad Eby, for the finishing touches and the restaurant opened in May of 2015.
 The new owner had this to say about his experience: